choosehappy/QuickAnnotator/README.md

 # Citation
 ---
-Read the related paper on arXiv: [Quick Annotator: an open-source digital pathology based rapid image annotation tool](https://onlinelibrary.wiley.com/doi/full/10.1002/cjp2.229)
+Read the related paper in Journal of Pathology - Clinical Research: [Quick Annotator: an open-source digital pathology based rapid image annotation tool](https://onlinelibrary.wiley.com/doi/full/10.1002/cjp2.229)

 Please use below to cite this paper if you find this repository useful or if you use the software shared here in your research.